Unfair dismissal

 Employees can also apply to the Commission if they’ve been dismissed on the basis of:

-- a breach of general protections or
+- a breach of general protections, or

 - unlawful termination.

-See the Protections at work page for more information.
+Visit our Protections at work page for more information.

 Source reference: Fair Work Act 2009 s.383 - 384 and 394